lrlna/wombat.js/README.md

 # wombat.js

-A command line of wombat sayings.
+A command line of wombat sayings, made with a love for wombats.
 ```
                        ,.--""--.._
                      ."     .'      `-.